Harry Potter and the Sacred Text: History

+Second season and revised cast

-On April 17, 2020, it was announced that after the podcast went through all seven books, the podcast would restart the series with Harry Potter and the Sorcerer's Stone again.
+On April 17, 2020, it was announced that after the podcast went through all seven books, the podcast would return to Harry Potter and the Sorcerer's Stone again and read through the series a second time.
 With this announcement came the news that after Harry Potter and the Deathly Hallows was finished on the podcast, the host Casper Ter Kuile would be leaving, and the podcast would instead be hosted by Vanessa Zoltan and Matt Potts, an Episcopal Priest and an associate professor of Religion and Literature and of Ministry Studies at Harvard Divinity School, who has visited the show as a guest on numerous occasions.

+In response to Rowling's views on transgender people, which became increasingly clear over the course of the year, the podcast aired a special episode in 2020 featuring voice mails from transgender and non-binary listeners.
+The hosts announced that the show would no longer be financially supporting Rowling in any way- such as by attending the Orlando attractions for show content.
+They contemplated cancelling the second season, though it did go ahead.

 On November 28, 2024, it was announced on Instagram that Potts would be stepping back from his role as co-host, and that Ter Kuile would be returning for the second series' reading of Harry Potter and the Deathly Hallows.
-In the podcast episode published the same day, Zoltan also announced that the podcast would not be restarting the series after finishing the seventh book.
+In the podcast episode published the same day, Zoltan also announced that the podcast would not be returning for a third season.
+After season two concluded, one final re-read of the first chapter of the original book aired as a farewell episode on February 19, 2026.